ABOUT THIS COURSE

 - Curriculum intent: Developing a vision and establishing your priorities

 - Identifying areas for development in your new department and a plan of action to implement your changes

-- Curriculum design: What do high quality resources look like in Psychology and/or Sociology?
+- Curriculum design: What do high quality resources look like in Sociology?
 What order of delivery and forms of assessment would facilitate excellent student outcomes?

 - Effective implementation through setting up robust tracking systems to monitor student progress across the department

 - Facilitating a positive impact on student outcomes across the department: Strategies to prepare students for examination success

 - Having an impact on student experience: Inspiring and engaging students through trips, guest speakers, student societies and use of social media.

 12.15 – 1.15pm: Effective leadership: How to foster high expectations and deliver outstanding outcomes